bazinga183/COVID_deaths_analysis/README.md

 #### Race/Ethnicity

 Analysis of death rate across race/ethnicity produced some initial surprises.
 We find that American Indian/Alaskan Natives had the highest death rate at 4.0%.
 Following were White patients with a rate of 3.5%, and Black patients with 3.3%.
 Notably, Hispanic/Latino patients showed the lowest death rate at 1.8%.
-As stated under Data Limitations, the unclear raacial makeup of the Hispanic/Latino category means this rate could be misleading.
+As stated under Data Limitations, the unclear racial makeup of the Hispanic/Latino category means this rate could be misleading.

 <img width="676" alt="death_rate_by_race" src="https://user-images.githubusercontent.com/46951897/142100531-2111c16c-606d-4fbd-941d-b08436624727.png">